 No Products in the Cart

 If you've never had panna cotta before, you're in for a treat!
-It's typically an Italian dessert made with sweetened cream, and gelatin.
+It's typically an Italian dessert made with sweetened cream and gelatin.
 We decided to make this really fun recipe for Valentine's Day.
-To watch the instructional video just scroll all the way to the bottom.
+To watch the instructional video scroll to the bottom.

 This compote is fire, y'all.
-You add some sugar to blueberries, a little Bravado Spice Ghost Pepper & Blueberry Hot Sauce, and you've got a fantastic compote you can use on anything from pancakes to ice cream, to...well a coconut & lime panna cotta.
-You don't need a lot of the hot sauce at all, but we really loved the gentle warmth it added to a cool, refreshing dessert.
-You'll notice in the video we switched to a potato masher once we'd mixed the ingredients together in the sauce pot.
-This will make the maceration process (softening the berries with sugar) MUCH easier.
-We only used about 2/3 c of sugar but you can add as much as a cup if you want a sweeter compote.
+You add some sugar to blueberries, a little Bravado Spice Ghost Pepper & Blueberry Hot Sauce, and you've got a fantastic compote you can use on anything from pancakes to ice cream, to.....well, a coconut & lime panna cotta.
+You don't need a lot of the hot sauce, but we really loved the gentle warmth it added to a cool, refreshing dessert.
+You'll notice in the video we switched to a potato masher once we'd mixed the ingredients together in the saucepot.
+This makes the maceration process (softening the berries with sugar) MUCH easier.
+We only used about 2/3 c of sugar, but you can add as much as a cup if you want a sweeter compote.

-It's important to let the panna cotta cool a little before pouring it over the compote.
+It's essential to let the panna cotta cool a little before pouring it over the compote.
 It can still be a bit warm, but not hot.
-When you pour the panna cotta over the compote some of it will inevitably mix, and that's ok.
-Because the compote is more dense, it will eventually sink back down to the bottom.
-If you REALLY want to separate them as much as possible, spoon just a little of the warm panna cotta over the compote with a small spoon instead of the big ladle we used.
+When you pour the panna cotta over the compote, some of it will inevitably mix, and that's ok.
+Because the compote is denser, it will eventually sink back down to the bottom.
+If you REALLY want the layers to separate, spoon just a little of the warm panna cotta over the compote with a small spoon instead of the big ladle we used.

-After garnishing, the panna cotta must sit in the refrigerator until it sets completely.
+After garnishing, the panna cotta must sit in the refrigerator until it fully sets.
 This can take up to 4 hours, but in our case it took about 45 minutes.
 We loved the final product!
-The gentle warmth ghost pepper & blueberry hot sauce on the back of the palate added an interesting, tasty dimension we're sure you're going to love.
+The gentle warmth of ghost pepper & blueberry hot sauce on the back of the palate added an interesting, tasty dimension we're sure you're going to love.

 8 oz - Fresh or frozen blueberries